iluwatar/30-seconds-of-java/README.md

    *
    * @param arr sorted array to search
    * @param item an item to search
-   * @return if item is found, return the index position of the array item otherwise return -1 */
+   * @return if item is found, return the index position of the array item, otherwise return -1 */

   public static int binarySearch(int[] arr, int left, int right, int item) {